Doomsday plot: Idaho jury convicts woman in murders of 2 children, romantic rival

 It has also been gruesome, such as when law enforcement officers testified about finding JJ and Tylee's remains buried in Chad Daybell's yard.

-At the time, Cox told police he acted in self-defense, and he was never charged in connection with the death.
-Cox died later that year of what authorities determined were natural causes.
-Vallow Daybell was later charged in Arizona in connection with Charles Vallow's death; she has not yet had the opportunity to enter a plea in that case.

-According to prosecutors, Vallow Daybell was already in a relationship with Chad Daybell, who was still married to his wife, Tammy Daybell, at the time.
-She moved to eastern Idaho with her brother and kids to be closer to Chad Daybell.
+Vallow Daybell was already in a relationship with Chad Daybell, and so moved to Idaho with her kids and brother to be closer to him.

 The children were last seen alive in September of 2019.
 Police discovered they were missing a month later after an extended family member became worried.
 Their bodies were found the following summer.